openspim/openspim.github.io/Gallery.md

 ---
+title: Gallery
+layout: page
+description: Image gallery
 ---
-Here comes pictures of the OpenSPIM unit and data acquired on it.
+Pictures of the OpenSPIM unit and data acquired on it.

 ## OpenSPIM data